-Chloe Kwak - Care, Care & Conservation in Costa Rica
+Chloe Kwak - Care, Tropical Dry Forest Conservation & Community in Costa Rica

 This was my first time travelling outside of my home country (the US) by myself, and it was a huge step out of my comfort zone, but I really enjoyed the new experiences and people I got to meet along the way.

 When I arrived in Costa Rica, the day had just started.
 The feeling of knowing I was going to be away from home for two weeks hit me, and as scared as I was, I was so excited for the adventure I knew was ahead of me.
 Once I got off the plane and went through customs and immigration, I was immediately able to find a friendly man with a Projects Abroad sign.
 He escorted me and another volunteer, who had come off of the same flight I did.